cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 ## 1. Glossary

-- **Visa Sponsorship**:
+- **Visa Sponsorship**: Visa sponsorship is a process where a company in the UK, offers to support a foreign national in obtaining the necessary visa or work permit to legally work there.
+Visa sponsorship is crucial for individuals who are not citizens or permanent residents of the UK but wish to work there.
+The sponsoring company typically helps with the visa application, including providing documentation and support, to facilitate the legal employment of the foreign worker.
+They might also assign you an immigration assistant from an external company throughout the process.
-- **Rolling Window Hiring**:
+- **Rolling Admission**: Rolling admission or rolling application process, is a hiring strategy used by some companies.
+Companies continuously accept and review job applications throughout the year, as opposed to following a strict deadline for application submission.
+This means that job seekers can apply for positions at any time, and companies review and fill positions as qualified candidates are identified.
+It allows companies to have a more flexible hiring timeline, and candidates may have a better chance of being considered if they apply early in the process.

 ## 2. Finding a job opening

 Recently, the job market hasn't really been the best.
 Finding job openings can be tiresome and locating job offers that do offer visa sponsorship is not easy as companies do not always include this in their job listings.
 Let me list what I tried and what I ended up doing.

-Before diving into the techniques to find openings, I want to mention that a lot of companies do rolling window hiring processes.
+Before diving into the techniques to find openings, I want to mention that a lot of companies do rolling admission.
 So timing is critical.
 The earlier you climb the processes of a companies hiring steps the likelier you are to be hired.

 So make sure to apply as early as you can, have your applications formation readily available on your mobile devices so you can apply on the go.

 ### 2.1 Linkedin